 4. They display a clear grasp of common functional language

-Using idioms naturally and easily is a good indication that the communicator is aware of nuance and natural English.
-Listening to them requires concentration and comprehension that furthers the learners understanding of English.
-Using them in the Speaking and Writing section demonstrate your awareness of a language.
+Using idioms naturally and easily is a good indication that the communicator is aware of nuanced and natural English.
+Listening to them requires concentration and comprehension that furthers the learner's understanding of English.
+Using them in the Speaking and Writing section demonstrates your awareness of a language.

 5. Idioms allow you to be creative